-In England and Wales it’s the responsibility of local councils to make sure paths and access land are open and easy for walkers to use.
-The body responsible for maintaining public rights of way and keeping them free from obstruction is called the Highway Authority.
+In England and Wales the body responsible for maintaining public rights of way and keeping them free from obstructions is called the Highway Authority.
 In practice, this is the county council or unitary authority.
 That's why we let them know what you send us through Pathwatch - so we can work together to resolve issues.

-If you've got any queries or can't report path features with the options above, let us know via firstname.lastname@example.org or give us a call on 020 7339 8554 or for Scottish queries call 0131 472 7006.
+If you've got any queries or can't report path features with the options above, let us know via firstname.lastname@example.org or for Scottish queries call 020 3961 3270.

-If you are unable to use either the app or the dedicated web pages to report a path problem, please take a note of where the path issue is when you are on your walk and pass this information to a group member who is able to submit on your behalf, or contact us using the details above.
+If you are unable to use either the app or the dedicated web pages to report a path problem, please take a note of where the path issue is when you are on your walk.
+You can pass this information onto your local Ramblers group, or contact us using the details above.

 This is a short summary of the path issues reported to us last month.